 The fair value of borrowings is higher than the carrying amount because the Council's portfolio of loans includes a number of fixed rate loans where the interest rate payable is higher than the prevailing rates at the Balance Sheet date.
-This shows a notional future gain (based on economic conditions at 31 March 2016) arising from a commitment to pay interest to lenders below current market rates.

 Short-term debtors and creditors are carried at cost as this is a fair approximation of their value.
 The fair value of trade and other receivables is taken to be the invoiced or billed amount.

-21 Retirement Benefits
+20 Retirement Benefits

-a Participation in the Northern Ireland Local Government Officers' Pension Fund.
+$\alpha$ Participation in the Northern Ireland Local Government Officers' Pension Fund.